53-05 Queens Blvd

 With its great location and excellent service, the Yale Club of New York City is a wonderful club for relaxing on weekends.
 Here you can find a gymnasium, an athletics center as well as dining rooms serving up some mouthwatering cuisines.
 A magnificent structure spanning 22 stories, it is a great hangout for those looking for an indulgent time in luxurious surroundings.
 Playing host to events and functions the year round, Yale Club is a classy venue catering to nothing but the best.
 Visit website for more information.

-The stellar zoo located within the sprawling Central Park, is one of the most recognized wildlife attractions in the city.
-Part of a network of four zoos within the city, Central Park Zoo adheres strictly to sustainable and environment-friendly practices apart from boasting great facilities for the animals.
-Animal cages have been removed, in favor of open-air habitats, water and pseudo-forests.
-The center is divided into three major territories: the Polar Circle, the Temperate Territory and the Tropic Zone, all of which encircle the central Sea Lion Pool.
+The stellar zoo located within the sprawling Central Park is one of the most recognized wildlife attractions in the city.
+Part of a network of four zoos within the city, Central Park Zoo adheres strictly to sustainable and environmentally friendly practices apart from boasting great facilities for the animals.
+Animal cages have been removed, in favor of open-air habitats.
 In the Polar Circle, glass walls allow you to see penguins and polar bears swimming just inches from your face.

 The Ice Rink at Rockefeller Center has been a regular New York tourist fixture since its inception in 1936.
 Even though it is one of the most popular ice skating rinks of the city, it is actually quite small compared to many other rinks in the city.
 It's popularity ensures that it is always crowded, which means you might not always get to actually skate without bumping into others.
 However, if you're here just to enjoy the lively ambiance and indulge in some people watching, this place is perfect.